Atrial Fibrillation and Avoidable Strokes

-Atrial fibrillation is the most common type of abnormal heart rhythm and happens because the electrical impulses driving the heart and pushing blood around the body become uncoordinated.
+Atrial fibrillation is the most common type of abnormal heart rhythm and happens because the electrical impulses driving the heart to push blood around the body become uncoordinated.

-Once atrial fibrillation has been diagnosed it must be treated correctly as it increases the risk of developing a blood clot inside the chambers of the heart.
-If a clot forms in the heart it can travel through the blood stream to the brain and ultimately cause a stroke.
+As soon as atrial fibrillation has been diagnosed it must be treated correctly as it increases the risk of developing a blood clot inside the chambers of the heart.
+If a clot forms in the heart it can travel through the bloodstream to the brain and ultimately cause a stroke.
 Doctors will assess a patient’s risk of having a stroke or another major complication in these circumstances to determine the best way to proceed.

 How can atrial fibrillation link to an avoidable stroke?